jgfoster/webtools/README.md

     git clone https://github.com/jgfoster/webtools.git
     cd webtools
-    export WEBTOOLS=`pwd`
-    topaz -i -l -T 50000 << EOF
-    set username: DataCurator
-    set password: swordfish
-    set gemstone: gs64stone
-    login
-    input $WEBTOOLS/installAndRun.tpz
-    EOF
+    cp topazini .topazini #edit as appropriate
+    ./start

 At this point you should be able to launch a web browser and start interacting with the tools.
+Note that connection will be on HTTPS with a privately-issued certificate.
+Depending on your browser and local configuration, the initial connection might be troublesome.

 Components